Generalized persistence dynamics for active motion: Comparison: Generalized Active Brownian Motion vs Active Brownian motion, and Run-and-tumble Motion

 \section{Comparison: Generalized Active Brownian Motion \emph{vs} Active Brownian motion, and Run-and-tumble Motion}

+In this section we focus our analysis on a comparison of our model of active motion, which arises from Eqs. \eqref{continuity-active} and \eqref{ActiveCurrent}, with the well-known models of active Brownian and run-and-tumble motion.
+Although the formalism introduced here to consider thermal fluctuations is well applicable to any kind of active motion, we center our attention on discerning the differences between these just in their active nature.

-It is of interest to contrast the results obtained from the model described in section \ref{Sect-II} with those theoretical predictions made for active agents that use the explicit mechanisms of reorientation of the swimming direction of ABM and RTM.
-Both models can be cast in terms of a transport equation for the probability density function, $P(\boldsymbol{x}, \boldsymbol{\hat{v}}, t)$, of finding a particle at the point $\boldsymbol{x}$ moving along the direction $\hat{\boldsymbol{v}}$ at the instant $t$.
+In particular it is of interest to contrast the results obtained from the model we have named generalized active Brownian motion (GABM) described in Sec. \ref{Sect-II}, with the theoretical predictions made for active agents that use the reorientation dynamics of the swimming direction of ABM and RTM.
+Both models can be cast into a transport equation for the probability density function, $P(\boldsymbol{x}, \boldsymbol{\hat{v}}, t)$, of finding a particle at the point $\boldsymbol{x}$ moving along the swimming direction $\hat{\boldsymbol{v}}$ at the instant $t$.
 When the translational motion of the active particle occurs in the $d$-dimensional Euclidean space, the dynamics of the swimming vector velocity occurs on the surface of the unit $(d-1)$-dimensional sphere $S^{d-1}$.

 The probability density function for active Brownian motion, $P_{\text{ABM}}(\boldsymbol{x},\hat{\boldsymbol{v}},t)$, satisfies the Fokker-Planck-like equation